 May – Vision and Strategy

-Our first major event was the David Male Lecture, where Dave Male shared “Developing Vision and Strategy: Reflections on Lessons Learned in the Church of England Over the Last 5 Years.”
+Our first major event was the Dave Male Lecture, where Dave Male shared “Developing Vision and Strategy: Reflections on Lessons Learned in the Church of England Over the Last 5 Years.”
 This event was well attended and generated a bit of conversation.
 As Archbishop Jeremy Greaves commented, The Anglican Church of Australia is not the Church of England and doesn’t have the benefit of significant financial investment from the Church Commissioners.
 However, there are valuable insights to be gained.

 June – Liturgy Winter School Debuts